 Higher ranking generally means more hits or traffic (i.e. people clicking on results and visiting your site) to read your content, find out information about you, buy your products or purchase your services.

 This isn’t a coincidence.
 In fact, there is a direct correlation between search ranking and internet traffic.
 Still unsure?
 Consider this.
 The top five search results, get 70% of the clicks.
 That’s not the first five pages, it’s the first five results!

 Most people, when they think of internet search think of Google, and whilst they are the biggest player in the market, they’re not the only ones.
 When we talk about search engines or mention Google here, we’re not necessarily talking about Google specifically.
 Most of this will also apply to other engines too, but you can’t talk about internet searches without using Google as a verb and a noun!

 When it comes to search, the results that are created and given back to you can be divided into two camps; organic and non-organic results.

 Organic results are those pages that are found without the creator paying the search engine in question to have them listed at the top.
 They appear 'organically' thanks to good old-fashioned, hard work, not to mention some clever digital marketing techniques.

 The others are called ‘non-organic’ search results, because, as you might guess, someone has paid Google (or whomever) to put their site at the top of the page, based on what you’ve searched for.

-Anyone can pay to have their sites listed at the top of ranking listed.
-It only takes some deep pockets, so SEO is really only focussed on organic search.
+Anyone can pay to have their sites listed at the top of the ranking listed.
+It only takes some deep pockets, so SEO is really only focused on organic search.
 Let’s give an example.

 If, for instance, you search on Google for ‘men’s training shoes’; you’ll type your query in the search box and hit return.
 The engine then crawls the internet and using its algorithm finds you what it thinks are the most relevant results and brings you back thousands, if not millions, of results that match your query.